 No-Cook Bags are available to non-profit organizations for distribution to those experiencing homelessness throughout the county thanks to grants from the Hugo and Erna Klaproad Homeless Fund and the S. L. Gimbel Foundation.

-If you are a part of a non-profit organization and interested in distributing NCBs or have addition questions about the program, please contact Suzie Freeman at 805-835-9924 and email@example.com.
+If you are a part of a non-profit or government organization that regularly interacts with the homeless or transient populations of SLO County and interested in distributing NCBs or have addition questions about the program, please contact Suzie Freeman at 805-835-9924 and firstname.lastname@example.org.

 Our mission is to work with a network of community partners to alleviate hunger in San Luis Obispo County and build a healthier community.